This page gives some basic details about the Refraction Render Element and how it is used in compositing.

-Any material in a scene that has a value set for its Refraction parameter generates refraction information that can be seen in this render element.
-A surface with no refraction values set in its material(s) contains no information in the render element and therefore renders black.
+Any material in a scene that has a value set for its Refraction parameter will generate refraction information that can be seen in this render element.
+A surface with no refraction values set in its material(s) will contain no information in the render element and therefore render black.

 The Refraction Render Element is a key component in the main Beauty Element and can easily be used to control the refractions in the Beauty composite.